 Many shoots are open to the public and will be announced.
 Most will have a minimum fee to cover costs.
 They will be posted on the web site and newsletter and are on the calendar in the club house.

 The Junior Rifle Team practices year round in the club house on Monday and Tuesday starting at 6 PM.
-The club house is not available to others during this time.

 When leaving the facility and you are the last one out, please assure the entry gate is locked.
 If you used the club house make sure all lights are out and entry doors locked.
 If there are others on the club grounds, the entry gate remains open for emergency purposes.